TanStack/query/README.md

 ### Query Updates from Mutations

 When dealing with mutations that **update** objects on the server, it's common for the new object to be automatically returned in the response of the mutation.
-Instead of invalidating any queries for that item and wasting a network call to refetch them again, we can take advantage of the object returned by the mutation function and update any query responses with that data that match that query using the `mutateQuery` option:
+Instead of invalidating any queries for that item and wasting a network call to refetch them again, we can take advantage of the object returned by the mutation function and update any query responses with that data that match that query using the `updateQuery` option:

 ```js
 const [mutate] = useMutation(editTodo)